bitfocus/companion-satellite/docs/1_gettingstarted/before_you_open.md

-- Connect the Stream Deck surfaces that you want to use.
+- Connect the Stream Deck or other surfaces that you want to use.
 - In the Elgato Stream Deck app, make sure to firmware upgrade the Stream Deck to the latest version available.
 - Close the Elgato Stream Deck app.
 Companion Satellite will not detect your device if the Elgato Stream Deck app is open.
+- Close the application for any other surface types you wish to use.